nxp-imx/oem-prov-app/Documentation/user_guide.md

 # Introduction
 This guide provides instructions on how to run the __OEM Provisioning Application__ in various modes of configuration.
-It covers both the __online__ and __indirect__ provisioning flows, including additional features and configuration options.
+It covers both __device provisioning via cloud__ and __device provisioning via proxy__ flows, including additional features and configuration options.

 # Running the OEM Provisioning Application